aws-samples/recorded-voice-insight-extraction-webapp/README.md

     - api_stack - Python CDK containing the AWS API Gateway stack connecting the frontend to the backend
     - frontend_stack - Python CDK containing the frontend stack definition
   - utils - Utility functions related to infra, like configuration managers
-- frontend - Python streamlit application code for the frontend
+- frontend - React frontend application code
-  - 💡_Home.py - Main streamlit application entrypoint
-  - components/ - Utilities used by streamlit application
-  - pages/ - Different pages displayed in the frontend application
+  - src/ - React source code including components, pages, API clients, and utilities
-  - assets/ - Static assets used by the frontend, e.g. analysis templates that application users can select
+  - public/ - Static assets and HTML template
-  - schemas/ - Data models and schemas used by the frontend
+  - package.json - Node.js dependencies and build scripts
-  - Dockerfile - Docker file to build containerized frontend application within this directory
+  - README.md - Detailed frontend documentation
 - diagram/ - Architecture diagrams of the solution used in READMEs

 # 🚪 Frontend Replacement
-This application has been designed to make the frontend easily replaceable, as end users may want to replace Streamlit with something more production-grade whilst preserving the backend.
+This application has been designed to make the frontend easily replaceable.
 Besides the frontend being deployed as a separate stack, it also connects to the backend exclusively through a REST API hosted by API Gateway and a Websocket API hosted by API Gateway.

 Comprehensive API documentation is available in the `docs` directory:
 - [API_README.md](docs/API_README.md) - General API documentation and usage examples